SKopecz/PositiveIntegrators.jl/paper/paper.md

 Readers interested in additional theoretical background and further properties of the implemented schemes are referred to the following papers: @kopeczmeister2019, @izgin2022stability1, @izgin2022stability2, @huang2023, @torlo2022, @izginoeffner2023

+Existing software libraries do not have a strong focus on unconditional positivity and, to the authors' knowledge, there is no other software library which offers MPRK schemes.

+A common strategy to obtain nonnegative solutions used in the `PositiveDomain` callback of `Differentialequtions'jl` or the commercial package `Matlab` is described by @Shampine2005.
+In this approach negative components of approximate solutions that have been accepted by the adaptive time stepping algorithm are set to zero.

+Another possibility is to reduce the chosen time step size beyond accuracy considerations until a non-negative approximation is calculated.
+This can be achieved in `DifferentialEquations.jl` using the solver option `isoutofdomain`.

+Some papers on MPRK schemes offer supplementary codes.
+However, these are mainly small scripts for the reproduction of results shown in the papers and are not intended as software libraries.

 TODO

 @bartel2024structure